NERC-CEH/catalogue/README.markdown

 * Then you can execute your tests

         bundle exec rspec

 * Sit back and watch your chrome instance run through your test suite

 ### Running the tests headlessly

-If you want to execute the tests within xvfb, then set the environment variable *HEADLESS* to true.
+If you want to execute the tests within xvfb, then set the environment variable **HEADLESS** to true.
 Chrome will be started up inside xvfb.
+Obviously your box will need to have xvfb installed.